snac-cooperative/snac_eac_cpf_utils/readme.md

     export PATH=$PATH:/usr/local/git/bin

 You will need two rdf xml files, which can be downloaded from loc.gov, and unzipped.
+Below I give the unzip command, but feel free to unzip with your favorite utility, and copy the files into the ead_cpf_utils directory.

 http://id.loc.gov/static/data/vocabularylanguages.rdfxml.zip